ivarref/yoltq/README.md

 and responding to changes.
 This means that yoltq will respond and process newly created queue jobs fairly quickly.
-This also means that queue jobs in status `:init` will almost always be processed without any type of backoff*.
+This also means that queue jobs in status `:init` will almost always be processed without any type of backoff.

 The threadpool also schedules polling jobs that will check for various statuses regularly:

 * Jobs in status `:error` that have waited for at least `:error-backoff-time` (default: 5 seconds) will be retried.
 * Jobs that have been in `:processing` for at least `:hung-backoff-time` (default: 30 minutes) will be considered hung and retried.
-* Old `:init-backoff-time` (default: 1 minute) `:init` jobs that have not been processed. *Queue jobs can be left in status `:init` during application restart/upgrade, and thus the need for this strategy.
+* Old `:init-backoff-time` (default: 1 minute) `:init` jobs that have not been processed.
+Queue jobs can be left in status `:init` during application restart/upgrade, and thus the need for this strategy.

 ### Retry and backoff strategy